kevindelord/kevindelord.github.io/_posts/2016-06-06-provisioning-profiles.md

 ---

 Once in a while you suddenly need to create or update a whole bunch of provisioning profiles as a new device needs an alpha or beta version.

+The usual process is to open the Apple developer portal, update the provisioning profiles and set them into your project.

+For this last step you could theoretically use Xcode's black magic.
+But if like me, you do not _trust_ it, a manual approach could be more interesting.

-This detailed tutorial explains how to properly remove old provisioning profiles and install fresh new ones.
+This detailed tutorial explains how to properly and manually remove old provisioning profiles and install fresh new ones.

 ## Adding a device

-To make sure you can develop or install an AdHoc release on a specific device, this device UDID needs to be included within a provisioning profile.
+To make sure you can develop or install an `AdHoc` build release on a specific device, this device's UDID needs to be included within a provisioning profile.

 To do so you need the following information:

-- Valid UUID (with iTunes)
+- Valid UDID (with iTunes)
 - Owner name's
 - Owner company's
 - Device type: iPhone/iPad 6(S)(Plus)
 - Device Color: black, grey, white, gold, etc.

-Then to register the device, go to the Apple Developer Portal and specify the new device name like this: "Company Name Type Color"
+Then to register the device, go to the Apple Developer Portal and specify the new device name like this: "`Company Name Type Color`"

 Examples:

 - `SMF Ruediger iPhone 6s Black`
 - `Adviqo Andreas iPhone 5s White`

-When creating the new provisioning profiles, make sure that this new device is selected.
+When creating the new provisioning profile, make sure that this new device is selected.

 On the developer portal, select and update manually one by one all profiles you need (`DEBUG` and/or `RELEASE`).

-Reminder: You don't need to update the InHouse-Release profiles as they are NOT linked to a specific list of devices.
+Reminder: You don't need to update the `InHouse-Release` profiles as they are NOT linked to a specific list of devices.

 ## Create a new provisioning profile